 In addition to breakneck business changes, today’s KM teams are grappling with digital transformation and accelerated development cycles.
 With on-premise software, KM teams can implement updates and improvements on their own timeline, with lots of preemptive planning.
 But as more organizations shift to the cloud (and according to the data, another 25 percent are moving to an integrated digital platform like Office 365 this year), some of those decisions are taken out of their hands.
 KM leaders can come in on Monday morning to major modifications in the portfolio of apps their organizations use to facilitate collaboration and knowledge sharing.
 And as a result, well-laid plans for management and adoption can quickly devolve into chaos.
 A nimbler approach to solution design and project management may help these teams roll with the punches, responding promptly to whatever changes vendors throw their way.

 What do you think?
 Is your organization adopting Agile or design thinking this year—and if so, why?
 I’d love to hear your thoughts and experiences.
-I also encourage APQC members and 2019 KM Priorities survey respondents to register for our exclusive KM in 2019: The Direction of the Discipline webinar on January 30, where we’ll be talking more about the survey data and its implications.

 You can find additional information on Agile, design thinking, and their application to KM in the following APQC resources.
 The starred items are publicly available.